apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 .. ts:cv:: CONFIG proxy.config.http2.max_empty_frames_per_minute INT 0
    :reloadable:

-   Specifies how many empty frames |TS| receives for a minute at maximum.
+   Specifies the maximum number of empty frames |TS| will receive per minute before it will start closing connections.
-   What "empty frames" means here is DATA frame that does not carry payload nor END_STREAM flag, and CONTINUATION frame that does not carry payload nor END_HEADERS flag.
+   In this context, an "empty frame" means either a DATA frame that does not carry a payload nor an END_STREAM flag, or a CONTINUATION frame that does not carry payload nor an END_HEADERS flag.
-   Clients exceeded this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.
+   Clients exceeding this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.
    Any negative value configures no limit to the number of empty frames received.
    ``0`` is the default configuration, meaning that no empty frames are allowed.